LukeMS/keltor/rst/index.rst

 Normally, once the water gets to the customer the Water Carriers' job is done.
 But the wealthy customer will often want to buy better services.
 Examples include things like personal mini cisterns to increase water pressure, water features (like fountains) in their home, and a larger supply for a private bath house.

 Overall, the local Water Carriers will become more important as the settlement grows.
-Indeed, they are among the most powerful group in any of the major cities of the Middle Lands.
+Indeed, they are among the most powerful group in any of the major cities of the `Middle Lands`_.
 Most cities learn the hard way that, as they grow, it is vital to keep this group happy or takeover their infrastructure as public works.
 This is the route that several of the largest cities have taken.

 Xorn Brokerage
 ================

 Named for the city it began in, the Xorn Brokerage is a group of foreign moneylenders from the Spice Kingdoms who have spread across the Empire.
-While there are many groups for moneylenders in the Middle Lands, none are as powerful and wealthy as the Xorn.
+While there are many groups for moneylenders in the `Middle Lands`_, none are as powerful and wealthy as the Xorn.
 They have offices in the largest 100 cities of the Empire.
-With satellite offices in Rektor and Unetor, they have the largest coffers in the known world.
+With satellite offices in `Rektor`_ and `Unetor`_, they have the largest coffers in the known world.

 Exacting and harsh yet impersonal, the moneylenders of Xorn are know for business sense.
 They do not show favoritism, ever.
 They do not take risks without information and careful calculation.
 Little things like morality don't get in the way of profit were they are concerned.
 So, when a noble needs to borrow vast sums of gold, there are none better suited to the task than the Xorn.
 That assumes the noble can afford the price of their services.
 If so, then that war can be funded or the destroyed grain stores can be replaced.
 Be sure of one thing, there is a cost and the Xorn will have what's theirs.